paradime-io/paradime-dbt-movie-challenge/README.md

 🥇 By combining all success metrics with adjusted weights, we identified `The Dark Knight` as the top performer!

-⏳ Our examination of success trends over the years reveals that success rates drop after the end of the 80s while number of movies increases.
-This may suggest that movie quality dropped and there are so many movies out there these days but not so many good ones. 😢
+⏳ Our examination of success trends over the years reveals that success rates drop after the end of the 80s while the number of movies increase.
+This may suggest that the movie quality dropped and there are so many movies out there these days but not so many good ones. 😢

-🤝 Beyond individual movies, we delved into the success of actor-director pairs, identifying those with a consistent track record of success across multiple films. `Christian Bale and Christpoher Nolan`, known for their 🦇 Batman Movies, was identifed as the top performer.
+🤝 Beyond individual movies, we delved into the success of actor-director pairs, identifying those with a consistent track record of success across multiple films.
+The pair `Christian Bale and Christopher Nolan`, known for their 🦇 Batman Movies, was identifed as the top performer.